What kind of crazy name is Ninja Cow Farm?

 One of our customers has a video production business and was extremely generous and produced this video to answer your questions.

 This is an example of our riding tour.
-We also have walking tours for large groups and people who book with Spork for a tour.
-More info on what you will see is in the next question.
+We also have walking tours for large groups.

 What will I see on the tour?

 What you will see will depend on the time of year and what we have going on at the farm.
 Winter is different from summer, obviously.
 Sometimes we have cute new little piglets, sometimes we’ll have animals in the barn being treated for something so you see them up close.
 Sometimes we’ll show you the momma pigs, sometimes finished hogs.
 It all depends on what we have at the moment and what makes the most sense for your enjoyment and your safety.
-We always have our milk cow, Betsy, onsite and you’ll get to go out and feed and see her up close.
-If the beef cows are here, we may go and see and feed them instead.
+You’ll get to go out and feed and see them up close.

 The important thing to know is that we are a working farm, not a petting zoo.
 That means that our animals will be doing what they need to do for our soil health and their health.
 We are giving you a tour of what we have at the moment.
 We do not stage animals for visitors.
 If you want to see a real farm, this is it.